AEW All Out

 AEW All Out is a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-Established in 2019, it is held annually during Labor Day weekend.
-The inaugural event was a spiritual successor to the September 2018 independently produced All In PPV, which served as a catalyst to the formation of AEW in January 2019.
-It is considered one of the "Big Four" PPVs for AEW, along with Double or Nothing, Full Gear, and Revolution, the company's four biggest shows produced quarterly.
+Established in 2019, it is held annually in September, having originally taken place during Labor Day weekend until 2024.
+The inaugural event is considered a spiritual successor to the independently produced All In in 2018, which served as a catalyst to the formation of AEW in January 2019.
+It is one of AEW's "Big Five" events, along with All In, Double or Nothing, Full Gear, and Revolution.

-With the exception of the 2020 event, All Out is held annually during Labor Day weekend at the Now Arena (formerly Sears Centre Arena) in the Chicago suburb of Hoffman Estates, Illinois, the same venue that hosted All In.
+With the exception of the 2020 event, All Out was held annually in the Chicago metropolitan area until 2025.
+The 2019, 2021, 2022, and 2024 events were held at the Now Arena (formerly Sears Centre Arena) in the Chicago suburb of Hoffman Estates, Illinois, the same venue that hosted the inaugural All In, with the 2023 event held at Chicago's United Center.
 Due to the COVID-19 pandemic in 2020, that year's All Out, which was originally scheduled for the Now Arena, had to be held at Daily's Place in Jacksonville, Florida, and it was AEW's first PPV to have a live ticketed audience (with a maximum 15% capacity of venue) after Florida loosened its COVID-19 protocols.
 The following year in July, AEW returned to live touring and the 2021 event became AEW's first PPV held outside of Florida since the start of the pandemic.
+The 2024 event was the first to not be held during Labor Day weekend, and it also returned the event to Saturday for the first time since 2020.
+The 2025 event was the first non-pandemic era All Out to take place outside of the Chicago area, and subsequently the United States, as it was held in Toronto, Ontario, Canada.